status-im/status-web/apps/website/docs/status-communities/transfer-your-community-s-ownership.md

 :octicons-beaker-24: Beta

 If you can't manage your Status Community anymore, you can transfer the ownership to someone else.
-To transfer your community's ownership, you need a [backup of the community's private key][back-up-your-community-s-private-key].
+To transfer your community's ownership, you need a [backup of the community's private key](./back-up-your-community-s-private-key.md).

 When you transfer the ownership, the new owner's computer becomes a community node with full control of the community, including its settings, permissions and membership approvals.

 :::tip
 If you need help managing your community, consider adding others as admins.
-For more information, check out [Delegate admin functions to community members][delegate-admin-functions-to-community-members].
+For more information, check out [Delegate admin functions to community members](./delegate-admin-functions-to-community-members.md).
 :::

 ## Current security issues you should consider